About Me

 Irene Pluchinotta, Ke Zhou, Nici Zimmermann

-Key finding: A structured framework for when to quantify soft variables (trust, perception, engagement) and when to keep them qualitative — replacing ad hoc judgement with systematic decision criteria.
+Key finding: A structured framework for deciding when to quantify soft variables such as trust and perception.

 Webinar Recording →